orbitalmartian8/orbitalblog/content/blog/gotosocial-test.md

 >
 > Your timeline and your experience are shaped by who you follow and how you interact with people, not by metrics of engagement!

+### My Opinions
+The software itself is so fast and lightweight, it doesn't have a web frontend so doesn't need anything server side for that.